 On July 1, 1917 the Town of Welland was incorporated into the City of Welland.
 The population had increased to 9,876.

-A new Carnegie Library on King Street is constructed quickly and the library moves in to their new home for the next 82 years.
+A new Carnegie Library on King Street is constructed quickly and the library moves in to its new home for the next 82 years.
 The architect, Norman Kearns, chose a Georgian Colonial style as the basis of the exterior design.

 The auditorium in the basement of the Carnegie building was used by local organizations, but due to increased library usage by children it was determined in September 1927 to use the auditorium as a children’s library, also called the Boys’ and Girls’ Room.